WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 #############

 Robot objects are one of the main objects in the package.
 Their main purpose is to load a dynamic robot simulation into a pybullet simulation and provide a set of functions to control the robot and get information about the robot's state.
-The pybullet_industrial package provides a class called RobotBase that can be used to load a robot from a UDF (universal robot description file) file and interact with it.
+The pybullet_industrial package provides a class called :class:`RobotBase` that can be used to load a robot from a UDF (universal robot description file) file and interact with it.
 A robot in this case means a robot manipulator, that is to say, a stationary robot with a fixed base and a number of joints that can be actuated.

 ****************